 - 4-Speeds

-The Trustech swamp cooler air conditioner quickly cools you down within minutes; three speeds of evaporative air coolers for the room, and you can easily switch to wind power only.
+The Trustech swamp cooler air conditioner quickly cools you down within minutes.
+It has three speeds of evaporative air coolers for the room, and you can easily switch to wind power only.

 - Water Or Ice Evaporator Options